 The Abernethy Way extension project is expected to advance the growth and development of the industrial and employment lands in the north east area of Maple Ridge.
 The future construction of 240 Street which includes the secondary bridge crossing into the Silver Valley area will also connect with the extension of Abernethy Way.
 This connection will also provide another alternative route for visitors and residents heading to the Golden Ears Provincial Park.

 The study objectives were to assess the feasibility of various route options of the Abernethy Way extension, narrow down the options to a select few and evaluate them relative to each other.
 The study corridor begins at 232 Street and ends at 256 Street.
 Thirteen options were initially reviewed and narrowed down to three preferred options for detailed comparison using a multiple account evaluation (MAE).
 The MAE process includes public input for evaluating the final ranking of the three possible route options.
 A well attended public Open House was held on June 25, 2019, view the Display Boards.
-After the public consultation process is complete, the MAE will be completed for Council’s consideration and determination of the next steps.
+Upon completion of the public consultation process, the MAE was completed and presented to Council.